akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapError.md

 # mapError

-While similar to `recover` this stage can be used to transform an error signal to a different one *without* logging it as an error in the process.
+While similar to `recover` this operators can be used to transform an error signal to a different one *without* logging it as an error in the process.

 @ref[Simple operators](../index.md#simple-operators)